Virtual plane-wave imaging via Marchenko redatuming: Method and Theory

-As outline above, the key ingredient to solve the underdetermined system in equation (\ref{coupledMarchenko}) is the existence of an appropriate annihilation operator.
+Similarly to what considered in equation (\ref{coupledMarchenko}), the set of equations in (\ref{ExcoupledMarchenko}) is also underdetermined.
+As discussed above, the key ingredient to solve the system in equation (\ref{coupledMarchenko}) is the existence of an appropriate separation operator.

-However, such an operator does not necessarily exist only for the space-time focusing system (\ref{coupledMarchenko}), as already preliminary observed in \cite{broggini2012ibfocusing} for slightly spatially-extended virtual sources.
-Here we generalize the observation of \cite{broggini2012ibfocusing} within the context of the formalism of the coupled Marchenko system (\ref{coupledMarchenko}), now considering plane-wave spatially-extended sources.
-More precisely, we postulate that when a focusing function $\textbf{F}_\textbf{1}^\textbf{+} $ satisfies the time-focusing property discussed above, a separation operator $\Theta_F$ (based on the kinematics of the response of a plane-wave line-source corresponding to $\int_{{\Lambda_f}} d^2 \textbf{x} g( \textbf{x},z_F, t;\textbf{x}', z_A,0)$) can be successfully applied to equation (\ref{ComplexMarchenko}).
+Such an operator does not necessarily exist only for the space-time focusing system (\ref{coupledMarchenko}), as already preliminarily observed in \cite{broggini2012ibfocusing} for slightly spatially-extended virtual sources.
+Here we generalize the observation of \cite{broggini2012ibfocusing}, now considering plane-wave spatially-extended sources.
+More precisely, we postulate that when a focusing function $\textbf{F}_\textbf{1}^\textbf{+} $ satisfies the time-focusing property discussed above, a separation operator $\Theta_F$ (based on the kinematics of the response of $\int_{{\Lambda_f}} d^2 \textbf{x} g^+_d( \textbf{x},z_f, t;\textbf{x}', z_a,0)$, which can be interpreted as a plane-wave source based on reciprocity) can be successfully applied to equation (\ref{ExcoupledMarchenko}).

-The existence in this scenario of a separation operator reduces (\ref{ComplexMarchenko}) into:
+In this scenario, the existence of a separation operator reduces (\ref{ExcoupledMarchenko}) into:

-This leads, following again the decomposition into a direct and coda component of the down-going focusing function, to the standard solution for the focusing function:
+Following again the decomposition into a direct and coda component of the down-going focusing function, this leads to the solution for the focusing function:

-However, since we crafted the focusing function to only focus in time, this scheme results in the retrieval of plane wave \textit{up-} and \textit{down-}going areal receiver responses (by invoking reciprocity, these responses can be related to the \textit{down-} and \textit{up-}propagating areal sources responses discussed in \cite{rietveld1992}):
+Once the focusing functions are found, they are inserted in equation (\ref{ExcoupledMarchenko}), yielding the plane-wave source Green's functions $\hat{G}^-(z_f;\textbf{x}_B,z_a;\omega)$ and $\hat{G}^{+*}(z_f;\textbf{x}_B,z_a;\omega)$.
+This scheme therefore results in the retrieval of plane wave \textit{up-} and \textit{down-}going areal-receiver-responses (by invoking reciprocity, these responses can be related to the \textit{down-} and \textit{up-}propagating areal-sources-responses discussed in \cite{rietveld1992}) rather than standard \textit{up-} and \textit{down}-going Green's functions as in \cite{vanderNeutetal2015}.